xkollar/xkollar.github.io/data/posts/2025-12-24-testing-subset.markdown

 to be able to express what have you learned in terms of probabilities that there are errors.

+Or perhaps you'd like to be able to talk to rest of the business allowing them to understand the relationship between the resource allocation on testing and likelihood of there being undetected errors in the system.

 ## The First Attempt (Stumbling in the Dark)

 To make things more simple, let's say we have 5 elements in total and are